account931/account931-Laravel_2024_migration/README.md

   b.) register policy in AuthServiceProvider c.)use in  Controller => $this->authorize('view', Owner::class); //must have, Policy check (403 if fails) d.)
 Spatie can be used both for http(sessions) and Api(token) requests (Api permission must be created with {'guard_name' => 'api'})  (No need for  additional set-up, like in "Laravel_Vue_Blog_V6_Passport"
+  <p> Spatie checks if user has certain permission, if used together with Passport, Spatie works first, Passport second </p>
  <p> ----------------------------------------------------------------------------------------- </p>